-Students in the rehabilitation counseling and rehabilitation counseling/teaching (specialization in blindness and low vision) programs are eligible to receive funding through one of two U.S. Department of Education, Rehabilitation Services Administration Long-Term Training Grants in Rehabilitation Counseling.
-The five-year grant cycle with a one year no cost extension, 2010-2016, funding is $748,843, pending annual performance review assessments and receipt of continuation funding.
-This grant provides academic course tuition funding for those students who commit to attaining and maintaining employment as rehabilitation counselors in the State-Federal Vocational Rehabilitation system and with qualified partners of the vocational rehabilitation system.
-A second Long Term Training Grant in Rehabilitation Counseling with an emphasis in employer relations was funded in the amount of $999,782 for the 2014-2019 grant cycle pending annual performance review assessments and continuation funding.
+Students in the rehabilitation counseling and rehabilitation counseling/teaching (specialization in blindness and low vision) programs are eligible to receive funding through U.S. Department of Education, Rehabilitation Services Administration Long-Term Training Grants in Rehabilitation Counseling.
+The Long Term Training Grant in Rehabilitation Counseling with an emphasis in employer relations was funded in the amount of $999,782 for the 2014-2019 grant cycle pending annual performance review assessments and continuation funding.
 This grant provides academic course tuition funding for those students that are committed to: a) rehabilitation counseling with an employer relations training emphasis; and, b) make a formal commitment to attain and maintain employment as rehabilitation counselors in the state/federal vocational rehabilitation system.